manya28/data-512-project/README.md

 - **Meta's Prophet** for time series modelling.
 - **USGS** for fire data.
 - **US EPA** for air quality data through the AQS API.
+- **ChatGPT by OpenAI** for assisting in troubleshooting bugs and refining documentation throughout the analysis.